Santur, Tombak, Frame Drum

 , , , Iranian, North Indian, South Indian

-Keyvan Chemirani was born in Paris in 1968 and grew up in southern France, where his father and master, Djamchid Chemirani, introcuded him to the tradition of the zarb, the Persian classical drum.
-He has performed internationally as soloist and accompanist since he was a student at university.
-In addition to zarb, he plays other percussion instruments, such as the bendir and daf frame drums and the udu, a clay jug used in the East and Africa.
-He is also a fine player of Indian santur.
+Keyvan Chemirani was born in Paris and grew up in southern France, where his father and master, Djamchid Chemirani, introduced him to the tradition of the zarb, the Persian classical drum.
+He has performed internationally as a soloist and accompanist.
+In addition to zarb, he plays the bendir, frame drums, the udu and Indian santur.

-Keyvan, along with his father and brother Bijan, formed the Chemirani Trio which draws on rhythms of Persian poetry, presenting innovative compositions revealing infinite possibilities within Persian percussion through succinct polyrhythmic dialogue, infinite technical variation, and an extraordinary onstage complicity.
+Keyvan, along with his father and brother Bijan, formed the Chemirani Trio, which draws on rhythms of Persian poetry.

 Keyvan draws inspiration equally from the metrical science of South Indian music, from modal music from the Mediterranean basin to India, as well as jazz masters.